dji-sdk/Onboard-SDK/Onboard_API_Doc/en/FlightControlExplain.md

 ###Control mode

-We suggest developers do not use VERT_POS control mode indoor when your UAV does not have Guidance installed or the flight height is larget than 3 meters.
+We suggest developers do not use VERT_POS control mode indoor when your UAV does not have Guidance installed or the flight height is larger than 3 meters.
 Since in indoor environment, barometer can be inaccurate, the vertical controller may fail to keep the height of the UAV.

 > Please note that if the following conditions are met that the control mode is functional:
 >
 * Only when the GPS signal is good (health\_flag >=3)，horizontal position control (HORI_POS) related control modes can be used.
-* Only when GPS signal is good (health\_flag >=3)，or when Gudiance system is working properly (right connection and power provided)，horizontal velocity control（HORI_VEL）related control modes can be used.
+* Only when GPS signal is good (health\_flag >=3)，or when Gudiance system is working properly with N1 Autopilot，horizontal velocity control（HORI_VEL）related control modes can be used.

 <table>